Former Senior Vice President at National City Mortgage Company and Former President and CEO of Ginnie Mae

-Summary: Ted Tozer discusses his career as a banking and mortgage executive in Ohio from 1985 to 2010 and as President of Ginnie Mae from 2010 to 2017.
-He brings a regional perspective to what Ohio was experiencing in 2002 as they were still recovering from the Rust Belt transition of the 80s and had a very diverse mix of customers with some cities thriving and others still struggling.
-He believes Fannie and Freddie received a disproportionate amount of blame and blames brokers who were incentivized to commit fraud to increase their loan volume and regulators who did not shut it down.
-He doesn’t discuss many specific reforms.
+In this two-part interview with Ted Tozer, he discusses his career as a banking and mortgage executive in Ohio from 1985 to 2010 and as President of Ginnie Mae from 2010 to 2017.
+In part one, he provides a regional perspective to what Ohio was experiencing in 2002 as the state was still recovering from the Rust Belt transition of the 1980s.
+He argues that Fannie and Freddie received a disproportionate amount of blame for the crisis.
+Instead, he blames brokers who were incentivized to commit fraud in order to increase their loan volume and regulators who did not shut it down.

-Biography: Theodore Tozer has over thirty years of experience in the mortgage banking and securities industry.
-Currently a senior fellow at the Milken Institute’s Center for Financial Markets, where he leads a team that analyzes housing finance reform, Tozer served as the President of the Government National Mortgage Association (Ginnie Mae) from 2010 to 2017.
-Prior to his tenure at Ginnie Mae, Tozer spent almost a quarter century at the National City Mortgage Company, rising to become Senior Vice President of Capital Markets.
+Theodore Tozer has over thirty years of experience in the mortgage banking and securities industry.
+Currently, Tozer is a fellow at the Urban Institute’s Housing Finance Policy Center.
+Prior to joining the Urban Institute, he was a senior fellow at the Milken Institute’s Center for Financial Markets, where he led a team that analyzed housing finance reform.
+Tozer served as the President of the Government National Mortgage Association (Ginnie Mae) from 2010 to 2017.
+Prior to his tenure at Ginnie Mae, Tozer spent a quarter century at the National City Mortgage Company, rising to become Senior Vice President of Capital Markets.
 He has been a charter member on both National Lender Advisory Boards for Fannie Mae and Freddie Mac, a member of the Board of Governors of the Mortgage Bankers Association of America (MBA), and chairman of the Capital Markets Committee of the MBA.
 He obtained his Bachelor of Science in Accounting and Finance from Indiana University in 1979.

 This biography of Ted Tozer’s career describes his time as President of Ginnie Mae and his work as senior vice president of capital markets at the National City Mortgage Company.
 It notes his involvement with the National Lender Advisory Boards of both Fannie Mae and Freddie Mac, the Mortgage Bankers Association of America, the Ohio Mortgage Bankers Association, and the Fannie Mae Midwest Secondary Advisory Group.